ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/specification/_index.md

 **ZTAuth*** redefines authentication (AuthN) and authorization (AuthZ) with models that are:

 - **Transferable**, **Versionable**, **Immutable**, and **Resilient**.
-- Enable **trusted models** and Zero Trust security.
+- Enable **Trust Models** and Zero Trust security.

-This specification defines several foundational concepts, as detailed below.
+This specification defines several foundational concepts, including, but not limited to, the following.

 ## ZTDomain